alkeshlajurkar/alkeshlajurkar/README.md

 ## 🎮 **Hobbies & Interests**

 - **Coding and Building Projects**: Constantly exploring new technologies and working on side projects to enhance my skillset.
-- **Playing Video Games**: A fan of strategy games that enhance problem-solving abilities and creative thinking.
 - **Travelling**: Enjoy exploring new places and gaining different perspectives.
 - **Reading**: Passionate about reading tech blogs, books, and research papers to stay updated with the latest trends in data engineering and AI.